 Utility pigs can be divided into the following three types of pigs (Inline, 2017):

-• Foam Pipeline Pigs – these pigs are used to remove debris and water from pipelines.
+- Foam Pipeline Pigs are used to remove debris and water from pipelines.
 Foam pigs can furthermore be broken down into the following:

-• Bare Foam and Coated Foam Pigs – Used for general cleaning, batching and proving of pipelines.
-These types of pigs have generally used post-construction due to their flexibility.
+- Bare and Coated Foam Pigs are used for general cleaning, batching, and proving pipelines.
+Due to their flexibility, these types of pigs have generally been used post-construction.

-• Foam Disc Pigs – These pigs are used for the removal of liquids from a pipeline.
+- Foam Disc Pigs – These pigs remove liquids from a pipeline.

-• Mandrel Pigs – Pigs that are designed with a metal body.
-These pigs are customizable with the possibility of alternating various types of discs, cups, scrapers, brushes or gauging plates.
-Cups and discs are added where a tighter seal is required and are very effective with the removal of liquids and black powder.
+- Mandrel Pigs—Pigs designed with a metal body.
+These pigs are customizable, possibly alternating various types of discs, cups, scrapers, brushes, or gauging plates.
+Cups and discs are added where a tighter seal is required and are very effective in removing liquids and black powder.

-• Urethane Pigs – A more flexible type of pig used for wax removal or liquid displacement and is constructed as a single piece of equipment.
+- Urethane Pigs – A more flexible type of pig used for wax removal or liquid displacement, constructed as a single piece of equipment.
 Polyurethane is a wear-resistant formulation of urethane pigs.

 6.6 Pig Propulsion

 A pig is propelled through a pipeline by the application of differential pressure.
-The amount of differential pressure required is based on the amount of frictional force exerted on the pig by the inside of the pipeline.
-Should the internal diameter of the line change the amount of pressure via friction applied to the pig will change (i.e. with the decrease in diameter the frictional force on the pig will increase).
+The differential pressure required is based on the frictional force exerted on the pig by the inside of the pipeline.
+Should the internal diameter of the line change, the amount of pressure via friction applied to the pig will change (i.e. with the decrease in diameter, the frictional force on the pig will increase).
 The pig will be held at the restriction until the pressure build-up is significant enough to propel the big forwards.

-Once the pig is released from the restriction, its velocity will increase significantly and it will lose its seal on the inner surface to a certain extent.
-This, in turn, will decrease the efficiency of the pig and some debris or liquid might be left behind in the pipeline.
+Once the pig is released from the restriction, its velocity will increase significantly, losing its seal on the inner surface to a certain extent.
+This, in turn, will decrease the pig’s efficiency, and some debris or liquid might be left behind in the pipeline.

 Low-pressure gas pipelines tend to be more problematic.
-Once the pig stops inside the pipeline due to a reduction in pipeline diameter, the pressure can build up to double that of the normal pressure.
-Should this occur at the end of a pipeline and there is little resistance at the end of the pipeline once the pig is released, the pig can reach extremely high speeds (161 km/h) causing major safety hazards.
+Once the pig stops inside the pipeline due to a reduction in pipeline diameter, the pressure can double that of the normal pressure.
+Should this occur at the end of a pipeline and there is little resistance once the pig is released, the pig can reach extremely high speeds (161 km/h), causing major safety hazards.
 (Menon, 2011)

 6.7 Pig Trains

-Pig trains are another form of pigging and are used for many pipeline operations and maintenance procedures.
-A pigging train consists of a train of pigs sent in a sequence to achieve a certain cleaning service.
-An example of this entails the use of four pigs in a train used to clean saltwater from a line:
+Pig trains are another pigging used for many pipeline operations and maintenance procedures.
+A pigging train consists of a train of pigs sent sequentially to achieve a certain cleaning service.
+An example of this entails the use of four pigs in a train to clean saltwater from a line:

 6.8 Intelligent/Smart Pigs

-Intelligent or smart pigs are internal inspection devices (in-line inspection, ILI) used extensively for inspecting pipelines that are in service.
-The intelligent pig is a sophisticated form of measuring device that travels through the pipeline in the same manner as a normal cleaning pig while measuring and recording irregularities in the pipe wall that may represent corrosion, gouges, and other typical pipeline deformations, know as pipe anomalies.
+Intelligent or smart pigs are internal inspection devices (in-line inspection, ILI) used extensively to inspect pipelines in service.
+The intelligent pig is a sophisticated form of measuring device that travels through the pipeline like a normal cleaning pig while measuring and recording irregularities in the pipe wall that may represent corrosion, gouges, and other typical pipeline deformations, known as pipe anomalies.

-Intelligent pigs can be broken down into four main types discussed in further detail below.
+As discussed below, intelligent pigs can be broken down into four main types.
 These include the following (Menon, 2011):

 6.9 Magnetic Flux Leakage Pig

-One of the most popular types of intelligent pigs is Magnetic Flux Leakage (MFL) pig.
-This pig is used to identify and measure possible metal loss due to corrosion, gouges etc. in the pipeline wall by the use of a temporarily applied magnetic field.
+One of the most popular types of intelligent pigs is the Magnetic Flux Leakage (MFL) pig.
+Using a temporarily applied magnetic field, this pig identifies and measures possible metal loss due to corrosion, gouges, etc., in the pipeline wall.
 The pig travels through the pipeline and induces a magnetic flux between the onboard north and south magnetic poles.

-The primary use of an MFL pig is to identify corrosive defects and to indicate size for the aforementioned defect.
-The MFL pig has limited crack detection capabilities; though these pigs can detect cracks along the girth welds of the pipeline, they are unable to determine longitudinal cracks.
+The primary use of an MFL pig is to identify corrosive defects and indicate their size.
+However, the MFL pig has limited crack detection capabilities; though it can detect cracks along the pipeline’s girth welds, it cannot determine longitudinal cracks.

 6.10 Ultrasonic Testing Pig

 The second type of intelligent pigs is Ultrasonic Testing (UT) pigs.
 These types of pigs are fitted with transducers that emit an ultrasonic signal perpendicular to the pipeline surface.
 The signal causes an echo from the internal and external surfaces of the pipe.
-The signals that are received are compared to the speed of sound in the pipe and the wall thickness can then be calculated.
+The signals received are compared to the speed of sound in the pipe, and the wall thickness can then be calculated.

-Cleanliness in terms of corrosion and wax build-up is therefore very important to complete a UT test.
-The cleaning is especially important in the pipeline with crude and heavy oils where paraffin build-up tends to occur.
+Therefore, completing a UT test requires cleanliness regarding corrosion and wax build-up.
+Cleaning is especially important in the pipeline with crude and heavy oils, where paraffin build-up tends to occur.

 6.11 Shear Wave Ultrasonic Pig

 A Shear Wave Ultrasonic Pig is a modified version of the UT pig.
 This type of pig is designed to identify longitudinal cracks in suspended pipelines, longitudinal ERW weld defects, and crack defects.
-These pigs play an integral part in the inspection as the cracks that occur longitudinally tend to be the most dangerous.
-This is because the pipe’s hoop stress works directly on the longitudinal cracks – should these defects not be detected in time the defects will cause the rupture of the pipeline.
+These pigs are integral to the inspection as the cracks that occur longitudinally tend to be the most dangerous.
+This is because the pipe’s hoop stresses the pipe directly on the longitudinal cracks—should these defects not be detected in time, the pipeline will rupture.

-These pigs are furthermore referred to as a liquid-coupled tool.
-The pig is operated by using shear waves that are generated due to the angular transmission of the UT pulses through a liquid coupling medium.
+These pigs are also known as liquid-coupled tools.
+They are operated by using shear waves generated by the angular transmission of the UT pulses through a liquid coupling medium.

 6.12 Geometry Pig

-The final type of intelligent pigs are geometry pigs or also referred to as calliper pigs.
-These pigs use a mechanical arm or an electromagnetic arm to measure the inner bore of a pipe.
-While being transported through a pipeline, the pig uses the arm attachment to identify ovality changes, dents, and deformations.
-These pigs can sometimes detect changes in girth weld size or even detect debris build-up in some cases.
+The final type of intelligent pigs is geometry pigs, called calliper pigs.
+These pigs use a mechanical or electromagnetic arm to measure the inner bore of a pipe.
+While transported through a pipeline, the pig uses the arm attachment to identify ovality changes, dents, and deformations.
+These pigs can sometimes detect changes in girth weld size or debris build-up.

 6.13 Intelligent Pigging Preparations

-Preparations in the pipeline must be completed before the undertaking a smart pig run, to accommodate the intelligent pig during its operation.
-These pigs are usually longer than normal pigs and the launchers/receivers should be able to hold the intelligent pig (Menon, 2011).
+Preparations in the pipeline must be completed before undertaking a smart pig run to accommodate the intelligent pig during its operation.
+These pigs are usually longer than normal pigs, and the launchers/receivers should be able to hold the intelligent pig (Menon, 2011).

-• A detailed pigging log should be kept.
-Containing information such as launching/receiving times, conditions, flow rate etc.
+- A detailed pigging log should contain information such as launching/receiving times, conditions, flow rate, etc.

-• A final run with something like a bidirectional pig with a urethane disk and spider nose assembly should be done.
+- A final run with a bidirectional pig with a urethane disk and spider nose assembly should be done.

-• A gauging plate attached to a pig should then be used to determine the roundness.
-If the gauging plate is undamaged after this run the pipeline is ready for intelligent pigging.
+- A gauging plate attached to a pig should then determine the roundness.
+If the gauging plate is undamaged after this run, the pipeline will be ready for intelligent pigging.

 6.14 References